Create-Significant-Summer-Systems-Kids-in-Kitchen

 What are other ways you are choosing to parent on purpose during this pandemic?

 Yet, how we tend to raise children today bears little resemblance.
-How can we better parent on purpose today so that we can send capable, confident, and compassionate adults into the world tomorrow?
+How can we better parent on purpose today to send capable, confident, and compassionate adults into the world tomorrow?

-5 Ways to Parent on Purpose in 2024 and Beyond
+5 Ways to Parent on Purpose This Year and Beyond

 1. Be the parent, not the pal

-My Mom didn’t feel the need to make sure I was happy and to be my friend while I was growing up.
-Yet somehow I struggle to create boundaries and say no to things that will make my child unhappy with me, even though I know it’s for their benefit.
+My Mom didn’t feel the need to make sure I was happy and be my friend while growing up.
+Yet somehow, I struggle to create boundaries and say no to things that will make my child unhappy with me, even though I know it’s for their benefit.

 Remember to surround yourself with friends your age and be confident in being the adult role model that your son or daughter needs.